- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of power management settings on data availability and potential loss, it is important to carefully configure these settings based on the specific needs and usage patterns of the NAS.
 It is recommended to strike a balance between power-saving and data accessibility, ensuring that the NAS remains responsive when needed while still saving power during periods of inactivity.
 Regular backups and monitoring of the NAS's power management behavior can also help identify any issues or potential risks.

-Although NAS DNS-323 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DNS-323 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -